ncatlab/nlab-content/pages/4/1/0/6/26014/content.md

 where $\rho\otimes_{\sigma}\tilde{T}$ is schematically understood as placing $\sigma$ on a spacetime $X^n\times [0,1]$ with $\rho$ on one end and $\tilde{T}$ on the other, such that collapsing the slab gives $T$ on $X^n$.

 Some remarks about this proposal are in order.
-First, the kind of symmetries that are dealt with here are of finite character (related to a [[homotopy type with finite homotopy groups]] as explained in Appendix A).
+First, the kind of symmetries that are usually dealt with here are of finite character (related to a [[homotopy type with finite homotopy groups]] as explained in Appendix A).
 This allows to avoid discussions regarding smoothness of categories.
+Work aiming towards addressing this issue is in ([Gripaios, Randal-Williams, and Tooby-Smith (2023)](#GRT23)).
 Second, some statements (which are not necessarily minor points) are still only schematic.
 This includes the isomorphism $\theta$ mentioned.
 This is partly due to the following assertion: *"Recall that the cobordism hypothesis enables a calculus of such functors (FTFT's) in terms of duality data inside the codomain category C. Turning to nontopological theories, a similar calculus is not in place and is a subject of wide interest.*" ([FMT22](#FMT22), p.
 10).
 In particular, the work of [Grady and Pavlov (2021)](#GradyPavlov21) on the *geometric* [[cobordism hypothesis]] has clear relevance to these two remarks.